ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### Security Levels

-The security level of the non-token subordinate modules should always be less than that of the containing modules in the case of non-token submodules.
+The security level of the non-token subordinate modules should always be less than or equal to that of the containing modules in the case of non-token submodules.
 It makes no sense for a module of lesser security to be signing claims of a module of higher security.
 An example of this is a TEE signing claims made by the non-TEE parts (e.g. the high-level OS)